Your bookmarks, current everywhere.

 Browsers stay aligned.
 Use the same vault across supported Chromium browsers. |

-| Privacy tradeoffs feel vague.
+| Trust tradeoffs feel vague.
 Sync can become another profile. |

-Privacy is the product shape.
+Trust is built into the product shape.
 No email account, no analytics SDK, no readable cloud copy. |

 Give every browser the same bookmark memory.